isomerpages/moe-plmgss/_about-us/Published News.md

 Rhapssody is a quarterly Community Outreach Newsletter published by the Singapore Symphony Orchestra.
 In the Sep-Dec 2013 issue, there was article on SSO on Campus which featured PLMGS (Sec).
 Below is an excerpt of the article.

 Each school was actively involved in every stage of the process, from preparations to publicity to execution of the concert proper, and distributing concert flyers both internally and externally, promoting the concert during school assemblies and deploying student ushers to assist the SSO with audience management.
-They see this partnership as beneficial to both the community and the school.
+They see this partnership as beneficial to both the community and the school.&nbsp;

 As Mr Ng Eng Kee, Aesthetics Subject Head of PLMGS (S) shares: "One of the school's strategic thrusts is Partnership, and the collaboration between the SSO and PLMGS (S) is a recognition of our school's effort in arts education.
 The outreach concert makes the school more accessible to the community and helps to raise public awareness of the school and its strength and focus on the arts.
-It provides an opportunity for the community to witness and appreciate high quality music making in the heartland of Lorong AhSoo and close to their home.
+It provides an opportunity for the community to witness and appreciate high quality music making in the heartland of Lorong AhSoo and close to their home.&nbsp;

 The concert might be the first time some of the pupils are exposed to classical symphonic music.
 For those pupils with some exposure to orchestral concerts, the campus performances provide an added avenue through which the professional musicians inspire them."

-Please click [here](/files/sso_rhapssody_sep_2013.pdf) for the full article.
+Please click&nbsp;[here](/files/sso_rhapssody_sep_2013.pdf)&nbsp;for the full article.